Symmetric Function Theory and Unitary Invariant Ensembles: Statements and results

 Next, we now focus our attention on the GUE with rescaled matrices $M_R=M/\sqrt{2N}$.
 Define the random variables \beq X_k:= \Tr T_k(M_R) - \mathbb{E}^{(H)}_N[\Tr T_k(M_R)]. \eeq Here $T_k$ is the Chebyshev polynomial of degree $k$.
 Johansson proved the following multi-dimensional central limit theorem for $X_k$ \cite{Johansson1998}: \beq (X_1,\dots, X_{2m}) \xRightarrow[]{d} (\frac{1}{2}r_1,\dots,\frac{\sqrt{2m}}{2}r_{2m}), \eeq where $r_j$ are independent standard normal random variables and $\xRightarrow[]{d}$ means convergence in distribution \cite{Johansson1998}.

 Define \beq \mathcal{E}_{n,k} := \mathbb{E}^{(H)}_N[X_k^n]-\left(\frac{\sqrt{k}}{2}\right)^n\mathbb{E}[r_k^n] \eeq

 The formalism that we developed to study moments of traces allow us to derive explicit estimates for the error $\mathcal{E}_{n,k}$ as a function of matrix size $N$.
 For rescaled Gaussian matrices, the correlators of traces are Laurant polynomials in $N$.
 This fact can be seen from \eqref{eq:mom_power_gue} when applied to rescaled matrices.
 Consequently, the moments of polynomial test functions are also Laurant polynomials in $N$.
-In particular for the Chebyshev polynomials we have the following theorem.